 Yours.
 Occasionally, researchers advertise PhD studentships to investigate specific topics, but these are rare.
 In 99% of cases, you have to find a topic.

 Most proposals are about 1,500 words in length.
 Format it like an MA assignment: word processed, double spaced on A4, a footer with your name and the page number, subheadings in bold, all references in a consistent style.
 Make certain that your English is accurate.
-Remember, your proposal is your major vehicle for demonstrating to us or other universities that you are intelligent, can think in a research-oriented way, are able to read critically and are likely to complete a thesis successfully in 3-4 years.
+Remember, your proposal is your major vehicle for demonstrating to us or other universities that you are intelligent, can think in a research-oriented way, are able to read critically and are likely to complete a thesis successfully in 3-4 years (full-time).

-Our questions Your answers What do you want to research?
+What do you want to research?

 - A working title

-- A general topic area
+- A general topic area and main aim of the study

 - Is there a serious problem or gap?

-- What benefit would an answer bring?
+- What benefit would your research bring?

 What are your research questions?